aws-samples/eks-workshop/content/beginner/200_secrets/sealing-secrets.md

 DATABASE_PASSWROD = Tru5tN0!
 {{< /output >}}

 The YAML file, **sealed-secret.yaml**, that pertains to the SealedSecret is safe to be stored in a Git repository along with YAML manifests pertaining to other Kubernetes resources such as DaemonSets, Deployments, ConfigMaps etc. deployed in the cluster.
 You can then use a [GitOps workflow](https://www.weave.works/technologies/gitops/) to manage the deployment of these resources to your cluster.
-The YAML file, **secret.yaml**, that pertains to the Secret may be deleted becaue it is never used in any subsequent workflows.
+The YAML file, **secret.yaml**, that pertains to the Secret may be deleted because it is never used in any subsequent workflows.